Standing Out From The Crowd: Using Characters in Corporate Communications

 Learning how to integrate characters into your corporate communications can increase the effectiveness of your internal and external messaging in the following ways.

-Using Characters in Marketing Materials
+Using Corporate Characters in Internal Communications

 Screenshot from the Takeda Hub showing people cheering by the side of a stream

-Using Characters in Explainer Videos
+Using Characters in Animated Explainer Videos

 The same can be said about using characters in explainer videos for customers, especially if your products or services are complex in nature.
 Fictional characters can help break down the important aspects of your product or service in a conversational tone, highlighting features in an engaging and easy-to-follow manner.